-- (h) Represents charges for severance provided to former executives. - (i) Represents expenses related to reorganization, including legal entity reorganization and lease abandonment costs associated with the evaluation of our office space footprint. - (j) Represents the gain or loss related to the disposal of fixed assets. - (k) Represents recruiting and relocation expenses related to hiring senior executives. - (I) Represents the income tax effect of the non-GAAP adjustments calculated using the applicable statutory rate by jurisdiction. - (m) Represents potentially dilutive shares that were included from our GAAP diluted weighted average common shares outstanding.
+- (g) Represents integration costs related to post-acquisition integration activities. - (h) Represents costs associated with our public offerings that are not capitalized, as well as debt issuance costs that are not deferred or treated as a contra-liability directly deducted from the carrying value of the associated debt liability. - (i) Represents charges for severance provided to former executives. - (j) Represents expenses related to reorganization, including legal entity reorganization and lease abandonment costs associated with the evaluation of our office space footprint. - (k) Represents the gain or loss related to the disposal of fixed assets. - (1) Represents recruiting and relocation expenses related to hiring senior executives. - (m) Represents the income tax effect of the non-GAAP adjustments calculated using the applicable statutory rate by jurisdiction. - (n) Represents potentially dilutive shares that were included from our GAAP diluted weighted average common shares outstanding.